Guidelines for Testing E-commerce Websites

 The search form is usually present on multiple pages to allow users to search for products wherever they are on the site.
-Therefore, it is important that the search feature is tested from applicable pages.
+Therefore, it is important that the search feature is tested on applicable pages.

 Most probably the code for the search module is reused in multiple pages or templates, or it could be part of the header section which is displayed across the whole site.
-If this is case, the behavior of the search feature should be the same wherever it occurs and running all test cases on all pages is a waste of exercise.
+If this is the case, the behavior of the search feature should be the same wherever it occurs and running all test cases on all pages is a waste of exercise.

 Testing e-commerce websites wouldn’t be fun without testing the most feature rich page on the site, the Search Results Page.

 When we search for a product, we get redirected to the Search Results Page (SRP) with all the relevant items we searched for.
 There are many things to check for and many features to test, but the three features that are of most important and relevant specifically to SRP are sorting, filtering and pagination.